Training is essential to ensure the safe and effective operation of a tractor. This page explains what tractor training can teach you.

 Training and supervision are essential for staying safe around tractors and other machinery and equipment on farms.

-The training received should ensure the operator is familiar with:
+Tractor training should ensure the operator is familiar with:

-- information contained in the manufacturer's operating instruction handbook
+- information contained in the manufacturer's operating manual

-- tractor controls and instruments, brakes, clutch and gears
+- tractor controls and instruments, including brakes, the clutch, and gears

-- tractor safety features eg. guards, seat belts
+- tractor safety features, such as guards and seat belts

-- comfort controls eg. adjusting the seat to be in reach of all controls
+- comfort controls like how to adjust the seat to be in reach of all controls

-- operating instructions including starting, moving off and how to stop the tractor
+- how to start, move off, and stop the tractor

-Tractor operators should also be informed of possible hazard situations, and know how to reduce the risk of incidents.
+Tractor operators should know of possible hazard situations and how to reduce the risk of incidents.
 This includes knowing about high-risk situations which require the utmost caution be taken, particularly where:

 - there is a risk of the tractor overturning and ROPS and seatbelts have not been fitted

-- it is necessary to carry passengers and protective frames and where seat belts are not provided
+- it is necessary to carry passengers and protective frames and seat belts are not provided

-- the tractor is to be operated in an area where it is not practicable to totally separate the tractor operation from other workers or non-workers eg. children.
+- the tractor is to be operated in an area where it is not practicable to totally separate the tractor operation from other workers or non-workers, including children.